department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 - Records of medical treatment you've received for the claimed illness or injury (also known as a condition) while serving in the military, **and**
 -	Military personnel records that relate to the claimed condition, **and**
 -	Private medical records related to the claimed condition, like reports from your own doctor or X-rays or other test results from a non-VA hospital or other treatment center, **and**
-- Information about any health records that are available at a federal facility like a VA medical center or clinic
+- Information about any health records that you don't have, but that we can get from a federal facility like a VA medical center or clinic

 **If you think your service records don't include a description of your disability**, you can also submit letters from family members, friends, clergy members, law enforcement personnel, or those you served with that can tell us more about your claimed condition and how and when it happened (called "buddy statements").